 Procrastination is an impostor.
 It poses as a barrier that stands in the way of getting things done, but I’ve come to realise that it’s not always the real barrier.

 I tend to procrastinate when a task is too complicated, too overwhelming, or I don’t have enough information, or I don’t have the solution, or it’s simply not important enough to me.
-I usually get on with the task once I simplify it, or streamline it, or make it easier, or I do some research to find the missing pieces of information, or I work on finding a solution.
+I usually get on with the task once I take a break from it, simplify it, or streamline it, or make it easier, or I do some research to find the missing pieces of information so I can find the solution.
 I get on with the task when it’s important enough to me.
+If I don’t, then maybe it wasn’t so important after all.

 When I see a meaningful purpose in the task at hand, that is often enough to inspire me to get moving on it.
-Procrastination may be an impostor, but it motivates me in the end.
+Procrastination may be an impostor, but it tends to motivate me in the end.